Big Data Solution Architecture

 Program Handbook Guidelines

 Conestoga offers a wide range of programs to empower your professional journey in a rapidly growing sector.
-Our diplomas, advanced diplomas, and graduate certificates will prepare you for your future by providing you with experiential and hands-on learning opportunities.
+Our diplomas, advanced diplomas, graduate certificates, and degrees will prepare you for your future by providing you with experiential and hands-on learning opportunities.

 The School offers an unparalleled opportunity to advance your education.
 Our state-of-the-art facilities provide a cutting-edge educational experience in the heart of a uniquely advantageous location: Silicon Valley North (Waterloo Region).
 Our strong connections to local industry enable us to provide project-based learning and work-integrated learning, where you can solve real-world problems and engage in new technologies.
 Our faculty team maintains strong ties to Waterloo Region’s innovation sector, bringing fresh and relevant content to our programs.